 We believe in not spending too much, too soon.
 Start small, trying out specific digital and traditional channels and tracking what’s best at bringing you customers.
 Then, scale up slowly, keeping a strong control of your budget.
 Increase your marketing spend in line with the increased revenue you’re seeing from customers.

 Alright, enough from us.
-Let’s bring in come experts at micro business marketing and ask them about how to attract customers.
+Let’s bring in some experts at micro business marketing and ask them about how to attract customers.

 How to Get Customers for Your Micro Business

 1. Remember That Social Media Is Just Part of Your Small Business Marketing Mix

 As we start to dig into promoting your micro business, it’s time for a few words of expectation setting on social media marketing.
 Here are some words of wisdom on getting your marketing right from Lauren Razzano of Digitally Driven.

 She says, “A large following means almost nothing these days unless you're an influencer — I refer to followers/likes as vanity metrics at this point.
 There are so many bots (and bought followers) across social media platforms now, having 10K followers doesn't mean you have 10K customers...and it definitely doesn't mean 10K people see everything you post (it's usually about 1-10 percent of that).
 The key metrics I monitor for all my clients are conversions, reach and engagement.”

 The lesson here is that although social media may be part of your marketing, it’s important to balance that against any other promotion you’re doing so you can choose the perfect mix.

 2. Start Building Your Mailing List, Right Away

 Tim Clarke of SEO Blog says it’s never too soon to start collecting emails and building an effective mailing list.
 “A mailing list is one of the most effective ways to reach your customers without a social network acting as a gatekeeper and demanding payment.
 The functionality is built into many ecommerce platforms, so you may already have a mailing list if you run an ecommerce site.”